The World's Desire: Reception

-On 7 March 1889 the serial rights of The World's Desire were purchased by The New Review, with the first part published in April.
-James M. Barrie summarised the critical judgment on The World's Desire when he wrote that “collaboration in fiction, indeed, is a mistake, for the reason that two men cannot combine so as to be one.”
+On 7 March 1889 the serial rights of The World's Desire were purchased by The New Review, and the first part was published in April.
+James M. Barrie summarised the critical judgment on The World's Desire when he wrote that "collaboration in fiction, indeed, is a mistake, for the reason that two men cannot combine so as to be one".
 Most reviewers, in fact, disliked the novel.
-The National Observer declared: “Mr. Lang we know and Mr. Haggard we know: but of whom (or what?) is this ‘tortuous and ungodly’ jumble of anarchy and culture?...
-This cryptic was moved to curse his literary gods and die at the thought of the most complete artistic suicide it has ever been his lot to chronicle”.
+The National Observer declared: "Mr. Lang we know and Mr. Haggard we know: but of whom (or what?) is this ‘tortuous and ungodly’ jumble of anarchy and culture?...
+This cryptic was moved to curse his literary gods and die at the thought of the most complete artistic suicide it has ever been his lot to chronicle".
 Haggard was too busy to mind the criticism; however, Lang was infuriated by it.

 Marshall B. Tymn, Kenneth J. Zahorski and Robert H. Boyer praised The World's Desire, stating that "this book combines an entertaining adventure story...with a complex psychological-theological theme.
-It added "reading this book is definitely an entertaining and mind-stretching experience."
+They added that "reading this book is definitely an entertaining and mind-stretching experience".
 E. F. Bleiler described the novel as "all contrived and without much fictional conviction".

 Feminist interpretations

-Light and dark female rivals, Helen and Queen Meriamun, both cause men's deaths; Odysseus is "beguiled" by the snake of Meriamun, as was Eve, and the Argive Helen dwells with death, yet she is “beauty's self.”
+Light and dark female rivals, Helen and Queen Meriamun, both cause men's deaths; Odysseus is "beguiled" by the snake of Meriamun, as was Eve, and the Argive Helen dwells with death, yet she is "beauty's self."
 These characters represent abstractions, rather than individuals.
 The hero is the ideal to which the reader is meant to aspire, but Haggard and Lane fuse together in their depiction of the fierce Meriamun.
 Meriamun is an embodiment of the independent New Woman they strongly disliked, however they cannot help their attachment to the character.